-The researcher refers to a service quality framework developed by Senthinkumar and Arulraj in measurement of higher education institution with some modifications would apply in Addis Ababa University (See figure 1).
-The model would use rational survey empirically examine relationship among two or more variables.
-This study was explore the relationship between teaching methodology(TM), environmental change in the study factor (ECSF), disciplinary action (DA), students' complains and response practices and out come as the quality education.
+The researcher refers to a service quality framework developed by Senthilkumar and Arulraj in the measurement of higher education institution with some modifications would apply in Addis Ababa University (See figure 1).
+The model would use rational survey empirically examine a relationship between two or more variables.
+This study explored the relationship between teaching methodology(TM), environmental change in the study factor (ECSF), disciplinary action (DA), students' complains and response practices and outcome as the quality education.